Ohio Youth Problems, Functioning, and Satisfaction Scales (Ohio Scales)

-Modalities Available: Handwritten
+Modalities Available: Print and computer

 Scoring Information: Scoring tools and guidelines are available on the website.
-The reporter rates each item on a six-point scale, from zero “not at all” to five “all the time” in the last 30 days.
+The reporter rates each item on a six-point scale, from zero "not at all" to "five all the time" in the last 30 days.
 Scoring is the sum of all items on the scale.